elvinlimpin/c11-chatgpt/README.md

 # c11-chatgpt
 An introduction to the ChatGPT API.
-Recreate this repository as a tutorial!
+Use this repository as a tutorial!

 ## Setup